soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

    ![The dashboard is displayed and the left-hand menu has the Data Export link circled.](media/data-export-menu.png "Data Export Menu")

-2. From the _Data Export_ screen, press the **+ New** button from the upper right menu, and select **Azure Event Hubs**.
+2. From the _Data Export_ screen, select the **+ New** button from the upper right menu, and select **Azure Event Hubs**.

    ![The new Data Export options are displayed.
 The Azure Event Hubs option is circled.](media/ce-eventhubs-menu.png "New Event Hubs export")

 3. IoT Central will automatically retrieve Event Hubs namespaces and Event Hubs from the connected Azure Account.
-Configure the data export as follows and press the **Save** button:
+Configure the data export as follows and select the **Save** button:

    | Field                | Value                                            |
    | -------------------- | ------------------------------------------------ |